madpiano/2019-432/slides/class14/README.md

 This isn't something that I'm overly concerned about, in practice.
 In order to skew conclusions one way or another, you'd have to be able to demonstrate a bias in your random number generator, and that would be quite unlikely with most current approaches, for most practical purposes.
 There are always exceptions, of course, and if you want to get somewhat more "random" random numbers, consider atmospheric approaches, for instance at https://www.random.org/randomness/.

+## Discussion of the Minute Paper Results

+To come.

+## Discussion of the Project 1 Results

+To come.